JimLynchCodes/Titanium-Lambda/README.md

 # Titanium Lambda

-_Titanium Lambda_ is an opinionated set of guidelines and processes for building stable, robust, and successful serverless functions.
+_Titanium Lambda_ is an opinionated set of guidelines, processes, and boilerplate code for building stable, robust, and successful serverless functions.

 <img src="./images/Titanium Lambda Logo.png" width="250" />